altenderfer/mindfeeder2/README.md

 ### What is --max_workers and its recommended settings?

+#### If you are using another endpoint besides openai...
+PLEASE RESPECT THE RULES OF THAT ENDPOINT - That means 2-3 workers max!
+Open AI settings below...

 Depending on how quickly / acuritly you want the output from this scrip to be.
 You will set accordinly.
 Higher settings yeild quicker results.
 Lower setting yield higher quality results.

 ```--max_workers 12``` = Optimal Performance wirhout errors